Nacho9771/startup/README.md

 ## 🚀 DB/Login deliverable

-I learned a lot about setting up a database!
-It was a lot harder than I thought it would be, which seems to be a running theme with all of these deliverables, but thankfully mongodb makes it a lot easier for developers ot store data.
-I couldn't imagine crafting a database myself right now.
+After finding and solving the issues with my backend, it is ready to be graded.
+Before, the backend was buggy due to dynamic api fetches (I had the individual userName variable in the api/user fetch request) and the user's information was rewritten every time they accessed the website.
+It works now, so the following checkmarks are correct.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **User registration** - Users could already register and be saved in the database, now they stay! :)
 - [x] **User login and logout** - Done!
-- [x] **Stores data in MongoDB** - All of my data is now stored in mongodb, I checked by implementing a test feature to see if the database connects by printing in the terminal "Connected to database", and I checked to see if I could login the next day and see my stocks that I purchased (It worked)
+- [x] **Stores data in MongoDB** - All of my data is now stored in mongodb, I checked by implementing a test feature to see if the database connects by printing in the terminal "Connected to database", and I checked to see if I could login the next day and see my stocks that I purchased (It worked).
+I also now have a ton of user information in my database, along with community chat logs and previous notifications.
 - [x] **Stores credentials in MongoDB** - All credentials are stored in MongoDB as well - I tried to use a bunch of bogus passwords and it didn't work
 - [x] **Restricts functionality based on authentication** - Well, other people cannot access their account so I suppose this step is implemented too ( I think this was implemented last deliverable)